The Big Three Killed My Baby

 "The Big Three Killed My Baby" was released in March 1999 as a 7" single and is the third track on re-releases of The White Stripes, the eponymous debut of the Detroit-based American garage rock band the White Stripes.
 A live recording of the song is featured on Under Blackpool Lights; the band's first official DVD release.
 The single is backed with "Red Bowling Ball Ruth".

 "The Big Three" refers to the three major automakers in the 1950s and 1960s: Ford, Chrysler and General Motors, all of which have their headquarters in Detroit.
-The song is an attack on these companies, relating to the engineering technique of planned obsolescence, and a short-sighted lack of innovation.
+The song is an attack on these companies, relating to the engineering strategy of planned obsolescence, and supression of innovation.

+The song mentions "Tucker's blood", a reference to Preston Tucker's ill-fated Tucker 48, which the Big Three likely had a hand in sabotaging.
+Writing for Ultimate Guitar, Justin Beckner speculated that this could also be a metaphorical reference to the band's struggle against the music industry and the "Big Three" record labels as independent musicians: "It's easy to see how and why Jack White would identify with someone like Preston Tucker – a small independent creator with great ideas, feeling the oppressive crush of "The Big Three"."

 Jack White has stated in interviews that he does not believe music to be a viable medium for political messages and did not write another political song until the 2007 release of "Icky Thump" (which criticizes American immigration policy).
-The song mentions "Tucker's blood", a reference to Preston Tucker's ill-fated Tucker 48.
 Throughout the White Stripes later years, they performed the song live with alternate lyrics referring to the Iraq War: "Bush's hands are turning red... and I found out your baby is dead."

 The photo that the band is standing in front of on the single's cover has a note on it, which reads "Insert your money here", a reference to the costs of maintaining automobiles which are intentionally engineered to become prematurely obsolete.